bdowling/jquery-ui-extras/README.md

 Order of Use is Important
 -------------------------

-Ordering is important if you want to use both these modules.
+Ordering is important if you want to use both these javascript includes.

 For example, the "title" of the "Loading" dialog could be switched by a persona, if you have the persona loaded first, the dialog-lazy won't